Estimated reading time: 9 minutes

 - Opening Hours – Open daily from 9.30 am – 5.00 pm & Sundays and public holidays from 10.00 am – 5.00 pm

 - Contact info – (+61) 02 4998 7559

 Enjoy picturesque views of the surrounding vineyards at Bimbadge.
-Yes, the name Bimbadgen derived from the local indigenous language meaning ‘place of good view’.
-Established in 1968, this 50 plus years old Hunter Valley winery owned by one of Australias largest hospitality companies, Mulpha group.
+Yes, the name Bimbadgen is derived from the local indigenous language meaning ‘place of good view’.
+Established in 1968, this 50 plus years old Hunter Valley Winery is owned by one of Australia’s largest hospitality companies, Mulpha Group.
 If you are on a hunter valley wine tour from Sydney, the view is not only the reason that you should visit here.
-This top Hunter Valley winery is known for its award-wining Semillions.
+This top Hunter Valley winery is known for its award-winning Semillions.
 Taste the 2019 Signature Semillon here.
 It was the gold medal winner for class 6 at the Sydney Royal Wine Show.
 The 2019 Palmers Lane Single Vineyard Semillon also won gold for the same class while the same wine secured class 8 and older trophies too.